JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 * **Efficiently analyze data stored in relational databases:** Kotlin DataFrame seamlessly integrates with databases and provides capabilities similar to SQL queries.
 You can retrieve, manipulate, and visualize data directly from various databases.

-* **Fetch and analyze real-time and dynamic datasets from web APIs:** the EDA tools' flexibility allows integration with external APIs via OpenAPI and other protocols.
+* **Fetch and analyze real-time and dynamic datasets from web APIs:** the EDA tools' flexibility allows integration with external APIs via protocols like OpenAPI.
 This feature helps you with fetching data from web APIs, cleaning and transforming it, and creating visualizations.

 ![Kotlin Notebook](data-analysis-notebook.gif){width=700}